 Wireless networks introduce additional security risks.
 If you have a wireless network, make sure to take appropriate precautions to protect your information.

-In today’s connected world, almost everyone has at least one Internet-connected devices.
+In today’s connected world, almost everyone has at least one internet-connected device.
 With the number of these devices on the rise, it is important to implement a security strategy to minimize their potential for exploitation (see Securing the Internet of Things).
 Internet-connected devices may be used by nefarious entities to collect personal information, steal identities, compromise financial data, and silently listen to—or watch—users.
-However, taking a few precautions in the configuration and use of your devices can help prevent this type of activity.
+Taking a few precautions in the configuration and use of your devices can help prevent this type of activity.

 What are the risks to your wireless network?

 Whether it’s a home or business network, the risks to an unsecured wireless network are the same.
 Some of the risks include: